Swizz Beatz: Personal life

 In 2012, Dean was appointed the Global Ambassador for New York City Health and Hospitals Corporation (HHC).

 In April 2014, Dean was accepted into Harvard Business School's Owner/President Management executive program.
 In October 2017, Dean shared a video on social media, celebrating the final days leading up to his graduation: "It's been a blessing coming from the Bronx, going to Harvard.
 A lot of people were saying why would you go to school?
 It's never too late to get your education, further your education."
 He continued by encouraging others to seek education as well.
 "Knowledge is power.
 It don't have to be an Ivy league school.
 Just as long as you're doing your thing, do your thing."
 In November 2017, Dean confirmed he had graduated from the OPM program.

 Involvement with Jho Low

-In 2012, Dean began associating with Malaysian businessman Jho Low, alleged to be the mastermind of the 1MDB scandal.
+In 2012, Dean began associating with Malaysian businessman Jho Low, alleged to be the mastermind of the 1Malaysia Development Berhad scandal.
 Dean appeared at a variety of Low's parties, and became known as one of Low's inner circle of American celebrities, including Leonardo DiCaprio, Jamie Foxx, and Paris Hilton.
-Jho Low was known to give lavish gifts or cash payments to his celebrity friends and Dean received an $800k payment to attend Low's lavish 31st birthday party.
+Jho Low was known to give gifts or cash payments to his celebrity friends and Dean received an $800k payment to attend Low's 31st birthday party.
 Dean is also credited with helping Low navigate both the art world, and the music industry in the U.S., where Low acquired a number of renowned paintings and a stake in EMI music publishing, which was ultimately recovered by the U.S. Department of Justice and estimated at a value of $415 million.